Laser Safety FAQs

 • OD of 5 = 0.001%

-This depends on the characteristics of the lasers being used.
-Laser protective eyewear is designed to protect certain wavelength ranges with a specific optical density (OD).
+No. Laser protective eyewear is designed to protect certain wavelength ranges with a specific optical density (OD).
 An example of coverage for a pair of eyewear is: 190-534nm OD 6.5+, 910-1070 OD 6+.
 This would provide protection for any laser that fell in those wavelength ranges and required an OD of less than 6.5 or 6, respectively.
 Contact the Laser Safety Officer at lasersafety@yale.edu to confirm that the laser protective eyewear being used is appropriate for your laser(s).